Step 7: The first VM

 Conclusion

-We have now created our first Instance, and used some basic OpenStack commands.
-In Step 8 we will delete this Instance.
+You have now created your first Instance using basic OpenStack commands.
+In the next step, you will delete this instance.